 value with a given type.
 When the context identifier is of the form

-the binding is only activated if the result of
+when(context, type) the binding is only activated if the result of

-the previous binding(s) is a failure of type type
+the previous binding(s) is a failure of type type.

 Example.